medialab/minet/docs/cli.md

 It will output the scraped items as a CSV file.

-positional arguments:
+Positional Arguments:
   scraper                       Path to a scraper definition file. report                        Report CSV file from `minet fetch`.
 Will
                                 understand `-` as stdin.

-optional arguments:
-  -f {csv,jsonl}, --format {csv,jsonl}
+Optional Arguments:
-                                Output format.
+  -f, --format {csv,jsonl}      Output format.
-  -g GLOB, --glob GLOB          Whether to scrape a bunch of html files on disk
+  -g, --glob GLOB               Whether to scrape a bunch of html files on disk
                                 matched by a glob pattern rather than sourcing them from a CSV report.
-  -I INPUT_DIR, --input-dir INPUT_DIR
-                                Directory where the HTML files are stored.
+  -I, --input-dir INPUT_DIR     Directory where the HTML files are stored.
                                 Defaults to "downloaded".
-  -p PROCESSES, --processes PROCESSES
-                                Number of processes to use.
-Defaults to roughly half of the available CPUs.
+  -p, --processes PROCESSES     Number of processes to use.
+Defaults to roughly
+                                half of the available CPUs.
   --separator SEPARATOR         Separator use to join lists of values when
                                 output format is CSV.
 Defaults to "|".